Ebonsignori/github-notifications-forwarder/README.md

 # GitHub Notifications Slack Forwarder

+**Note:** You can accomplish what this action does via [scheduled reminders](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/managing-your-scheduled-reminders) natively in GitHub.
+Use this action if you'd like more flexible filtering

 An action intended to be run from a scheduled GitHub action that checks all notifications since the last scheduled run and forwards them to a Slack channel or direct message.

 Requires: